-Quick answer: A BBL (Brazilian butt lift) transfers fat from areas like the abdomen, flanks, or thighs to the buttocks.
-Before-and-after results show a fuller, rounder profile and a more defined waist.
-About 50 to 70% of transferred fat survives long-term.
-Final results stabilise at around 6 months.
-AI tools like Makeover let you preview your own result before booking a consultation.
+Quick answer: A BBL (Brazilian butt lift) moves your own fat from the abdomen, flanks, or thighs into the buttocks.
+Before-and-after photos show a fuller, rounder profile alongside a slimmer waist, since the same procedure that adds volume also removes it from the donor sites.
+Roughly 50 to 70% of the transferred fat survives long-term, and the final shape isn't visible until around the six-month mark.
+An AI preview built from your own photo shows a realistic approximation of that outcome before you book a consultation.

 What is a BBL before and after?
-A BBL before-and-after is a comparison of a patient's body shape before surgery versus after recovery.
-It shows the change in buttock volume and projection, the reduction in donor areas (typically the waist and flanks), and the overall shift in silhouette.
+It's a comparison of a patient's body shape before surgery versus after recovery — the added volume and projection in the buttocks, the reduction at the donor sites (usually the waist and flanks), and the overall shift in silhouette that results from moving fat rather than adding an implant.

-This article draws on published clinical literature and procedure data from the International Society of Aesthetic Plastic Surgery and American Society of Plastic Surgeons to give patients an accurate picture of what BBL results involve.
+This article draws on published data from the International Society of Aesthetic Plastic Surgery and the American Society of Plastic Surgeons, alongside patterns we've seen helping body contouring practices set expectations with AI-generated previews.

 What a BBL actually does